yaojiejia/bigdataproject/architect.md

 - **Add a dataset.** Add a downloader step in `data_ingest/alexj/download.py`, a cleaner block in `Clean.scala` that writes `data/cleaned/<name>/`, a UDF application in `Geocode.scala`, an aggregate in `Features.scala`, and (optionally) a weighted term in `Score.scala`.
 For dashboard coverage, add a row to `Analytics.scala`'s `METRICS` and a figure in `web/lib/figures.js`.
 - **Add a team member.** Mirror `data_ingest/alexj/`, `etl_code/alexj/`, `profiling_code/alexj/` under their username.
 Everything is referenced via relative path in the Makefile; targets for their work follow the same pattern.
 - **Replace ZIP→NTA with a real ZCTA join.** Drop a ZCTA GeoJSON at `data/geo/zcta.geojson` and rewrite the ZIP-to-NTA section of `Geocode.scala` to do an area-weighted intersection.
 Everything downstream is unchanged.
-- **Swap the streaming source.** Point `Producer.scala` at a real feed (webhook, MQTT bridge) or add a second consumer — the latest-window snapshot is a single parquet file, so multiple producers/consumers can coexist.
 - **Promote to a cluster.** The Scala scripts read `$DATA_ROOT` locally and fall back to `hdfs:///user/$HDFS_USER/...` when that env var is set. `ops/submit_dataproc.sh pipeline` does the cluster-side submission with GCS paths.
 The frontend is unaffected — publish `web/` and `data/` to GCS and use bucket-level static hosting.